EliasReaz/eliasreaz.github.io/_posts/2024-09-04-Summarize-FY-Report.md

 tags: [Generative AI, OpenAI, LangChain, Python]
 ---

-We have converted a 29 page Earnings Call Transcript from Nike to a 1 page bullet point summary leveraging Generative AI.
+Using Generative AI, we have converted a 29 page Earnings Call Transcript from Nike to a 1 page bullet point summary.

 # Table of contents